Young adults coping with cancer face challenges that are unique from other age populations.

 Siblings.
 Watching a brother or sister face a cancer diagnosis is difficult for siblings of any age.
 They may want to help you in practical ways such as providing transportation to and from treatment or helping with household tasks.
 Encourage your siblings to talk openly with you.
 Let them know that they can support you by just taking the time to listen.
 Spend time together talking about subjects other than cancer.

-Often times, you will find that friends and peers will not know how to respond to the news of your cancer diagnosis.
+Friends.
+Oftentimes, you will find that friends and peers will not know how to respond to the news of your cancer diagnosis.
 While this may feel discouraging, do not be afraid to take the lead in reaching out to them.
 Be honest about what you need and what you feel like discussing.
-If your friends want to help, ask them to help you in specific ways such as running errands, providing transportation, or preparing meals.
+If your friends want to help, ask them to help you in specific ways such as running errands, providing transportation or preparing meals.
 Although some friendships may change during this time in your life, focus on the friends who are able to listen to you and support you.

+Spouses and partners.
 Most young adults do not expect their spouse or significant other to be diagnosed with cancer.
 The thought and fear of losing a loved one can be overwhelming.
 Sometimes this fear can drive an emotional wedge between partners and negatively affect communication.
-It is important for each of you to talk openly and honestly about your thoughts, feelings, and fears.
+It is important for each of you to talk openly and honestly about your thoughts, feelings and fears.
 Remember, you do not need to always talk about cancer.
 Discussing day-to-day topics can help bring back a sense of normalcy to your lives.
-If you find yourself needing support in talking to your partner, CancerCare can help by offering individual counseling to patients and to caregivers.
+If you find yourself needing further support, CancerCare can help by offering individual resource navigation and counseling to patients and to caregivers.